 Interview reprinted with permission from KPMG Australia

-Grant is the Head of the Australian Tax Centre at KPMG.
+Grant is currently Head of Global Tax Policy at KPMG International.
+Prior to this, he took on the role of Head of the Australian Tax Centre at KPMG Australia.
 He has a background in providing tax advice relating to international and domestic tax structuring, international cross-border acquisitions and initial public offerings.
 Grant has been the lead Tax Partner on many high-profile projects in the Australian and international markets, including the Wesfarmers acquisition of Coles Limited, Macquarie Group consortia...